 Blended Learning with edX is an online course created by the edX team that includes examples of course teams from around the world as well as research articles.
 It also contains numerous discussion threads that invite users to share resources and ideas with each other.

 “Our hope is that this course not only provides you with a solid foundational understanding of blended learning, but that it continues to serve as a resource to you throughout your own course design process,” say the creators.

 The course’s intro video, above, showcases TEAL, MIT’s Technology Enabled Active Learning classroom.

-We have developed a 100% remote video production solution to help you through this challenging timeLearn More
+We have developed a 100% mobile, remote, or studio video production solution to help you through this challenging timeLearn More